A Country Beginning

 Snowdrop went on to create her own empire of ‘Snow’ progeny including Snowball, Snowflake, Snowman and Snowcap!

-Snowdrop produced beautifully white, soft and stylish wool, around 18 microns in diameter and very similar to the wool used in these jumpers.
+Snowdrop produced beautifully white, soft and stylish wool, around 18 microns in diameter, very similar to the wool used in these jumpers.
 Her first fully grown fleece was eagerly entered in the local show and ended up winning the most attractive fleece in show!

 These early experiences inspired me to continue my interest in the wool industry.
 After studying Agricultural Science and Wool Classing and working in the field for over 10 years, I finally settled down to family life.